alkrauss48/labs/go/server/README.md

 ## Config

 Go has a package which allows you to read config files in a similar format to INI files.
-In this config, you must define 5 settings:
+In the main config file, you must define 5 settings:

 * Server
 * Username